polcak/jsrestrictor/docs/blogarticles/fpdetection.md

 With each access to the tested page, we wiped browser settings to ensure determinism of initial access.
 As the erasure removed any previously-stored identifier, the visited pages may have deployed fingerprinting scripts more aggressively to identify the user and reinstall the identifier.

-To boost the probability of fingerprinting even more, we switched off all protection mechanisms offered by the browser and blocked all third party cookies.
+To boost the probability of fingerprinting even more, we switched off all protection mechanisms offered by the browser.
+However, we blocked third-party cookies because our previous experience suggests that the missing possibility to store a permanent identifier tempts trackers to start fingerprinting.
 To see an impact of a browser on the detection process, we used both [Google Chrome](https://www.google.com/chrome/) and [Mozzila Firefox](https://www.mozilla.org/en-US/firefox/).

 We needed the ground truth for web pages employing fingerprinting.
 We used [FPMON](https://fpmon.github.io/fingerprinting-monitor/) and [DFPM](https://github.com/freethenation/DFPM) to create the ground truth.
+We selected these two extensions because they are the only ones capable of real-time fingerprinting detection.
 FPMON reports fingerprinting pages with colour.
-We assigned Yellow colour 1 point and red colour  2 points.
+We assigned Yellow colour 1 point and red colour 3 points.
 DFPM reports danger warnings.
 If DFPM reports one danger warning, we assign 1 point to the page.
-For a higher number of danger warnings, we assign 2 points to the page.
-Therefore, each page gets a fingerprinting score from 0 to 4.
+For a higher number of danger warnings, we assign 3 points to the page.
+Therefore, each page gets a fingerprinting score from 0 to 6.

+Score of 6 means that both detected

+Score of 4 means that one detected and one suspect fingerprinting

+Score of 3 means that one detected and the other did not detect fingerprinting

+Score of 2 both suspect fingerprinting

+Score of 1 only one suspects and the other did not detect

+Score of 0 neither did detect

 We considered a page to be fingerprinting when its score is above or equal to 3.
-We didn't count pages with a score of 2 as fingerprinting because they can sit on the edge of the heuristics threshold and may not be fingerprinting in reality.
+We did not count pages with a score of 2 as fingerprinting because they can sit on the edge of the heuristics threshold and may not be fingerprinting in reality.
 The results are as follows:

 * Number of fingerprinting web pages identified by *our ground truth*.
 	* Homepages: **19**